Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 Read more »

-Pediatrician Harvey N. Karp tells parents to use his "Five S's"—which simulate the womb's environment—to turn on an infant's calming reflex and help her sleep longer.
+Now that you know The Truth About Colic, check out pediatrician Harvey N. Karp's "Five S's"—which simulate the womb's environment, and turns on Baby's calming reflex, helping her sleep longer.
 Tip: Practice with a doll or sleeping baby.

 Swaddling Wrap the baby securely in a blanket with her arms tucked inside so she can't flail.